MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-guide.md

 # SharePoint Online planning guide

-As an Office 365 global or SharePoint admin in your organization, you can use the SharePoint admin center to:
+As an Office 365 global or SharePoint admin in your organization, you can use the classic SharePoint admin center to:

 - Create and manage classic site collections including allocating and monitoring site collection storage